Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Introduction

 \subsection{Organization of the paper}

-The paper is organized as follows.
-In Section 2, we set the analytical framework and briefly introduce some notions and results from the theory of convex analysis.
-In Section 3, we present and discuss the assumptions on the dissipation potential $\Psi$, the energy functional $\calE$ and the perturbation $B$ as well as the external force $f$, and we state the main result.
-Section 4 is devoted to the proof and in Section 5, we apply the abstract theory developed here to physically relevant examples including a mathematical model for visco-elasto-plasticity.
-In Appendix, we collect certain results from the subdifferential calculus.
+The paper is organized as follows: in Section 2, we set the analytical framework and briefly introduce some notions and results from the theory of convex analysis.
+In Section 3, we present and discuss the assumptions on the dissipation potential $\Psi$, the energy functional $\calE$, the perturbation $B$ as well as the external force $f$.
+Furthermore, we state the main result.
+Section 4 is devoted to the proof and in Section 5, we apply the abstract theory developed here to physically relevant examples which includes a mathematical model for visco-elasto-plasticity.
+In the Appendix, we collect certain results from the subdifferential calculus.